Foraminiferatrv/obsidian/JS/1. Functions/Functions (JS).md

 const multiply = new Function("x", "y", "return x * y");
 ```

-In addition, there are special syntaxes for defining [[Arrow functions| arrow functions]] and [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions), which provide more precise semantics for their usage. [[Classes]] are conceptually not functions (because they throw an error when called without `new`), but they also inherit from `Function.prototype` and have `typeof MyClass === "function"`.
+In addition, there are special syntaxes for defining [[Arrow functions| arrow functions]] and [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions), which provide more precise semantics for their usage. [[Class|Classes]] are conceptually not functions (because they throw an error when called without `new`), but they also inherit from `Function.prototype` and have `typeof MyClass === "function"`.

 ```JS
 // Arrow function